Highlander (franchise): Novels

 There was a 10th novel in the works entitled Barricades that was to be published in July 1999, but the author Donna Lettow fell ill before she could complete it, and by the time she had recovered, the books were no longer being published.

 In 2000, An Evening at Joe's: Fiction by the Cast and Crew was published as a collection of short stories written by some of the series cast and crew members, including Peter Wingfied, Stan Kirsch, and Jim Byrnes, and edited by series writer Gillian Horvath.

-Nonfiction
+Non-fiction

-Nonfictional books about all or part of the Highlander franchise include:
+Non-fictional books about all or part of the Highlander franchise include: